Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Notation, known results and other preliminaries

-We let a \emph{split} be a set of the form $\set{x\in \Real^n\,:\, \pi^Tx\in[\pi_0,\pi_1]}$ for some $\pi\in \Real^n\setminus\set{\bf 0}$ and $\pi_0,\,\pi_1\in \Real$ such that $\pi_0<\pi_1$.
-If $S$ is a split, we say that the associated intersection cut is a \emph{split cut}.
-If $S$ is additionally a split with $\pi=e^i$ for some $i\in [n]$, we say the associated split cut is an \emph{elementary split cut}. \end{definition} We note that the term intersection cut was introduced by Balas \cite{balas1971intersection} for the case in which $C$ is a translated simplicial cone and its unique vertex is in $\Int\bra{S}$.
-In this setting, we have that $\conv\bra{C\setminus \Int\bra{S}}$ is closed and can be described by adding a single linear inequality to $C$.
-Furthermore, this single linear inequality has a simple formula dependent on the \emph{intersections} of the extreme rays of $C$ with $S$.
-While we do not always have such intersection formulas for other classes of sets, we continue to use the term in the more general setting and avoid any additional qualifiers for simplicity.
-In particular, we do not use the term \emph{generalized intersection cut} as it has already been used for the case of polyhedral $C$ and $S$ and in conjunction with an improved cut generation procedure for MILP \cite{genintersec}.
-The term split cut was introduced by Cook, Kannanand, and Schrijver \cite{DBLP:journals/mp/CookKS90}, and their original definition directly generalizes to non-polyhedral sets as in Definition~\ref{firstdef}.
+We mostly restrict to the cases in which $\conv\bra{B\setminus \Int\bra{F}}$ is closed, so for notational convenience, we let $\mybar{B} \eqq \conv\bra{B\setminus \Int\bra{F}}$ when $F$ is evident from the context. \end{definition} We note that the term intersection cut was introduced by Balas \cite{balas1971intersection} for the case in which $B$ is a translated simplicial cone, $F$ is convex and the unique vertex of $B$ is in $\Int\bra{F}$.
+In this setting, we have that $\conv\bra{B\setminus\Int\bra{F}}$ is closed and can be described by adding a single linear inequality to $B$.
+Furthermore, this single linear inequality has a simple formula dependent on the \emph{intersections} of the extreme rays of $B$ with $F$.
+While we do not always have such intersection formulas for other classes of sets, we continue to use the term intersection cut in the more general setting and avoid any additional qualifiers for simplicity.
+In particular, we do not use the term \emph{generalized intersection cut} as it has already been used for the case of polyhedral $B$ and $F$ and in conjunction with an improved cut generation procedure for MILP \cite{genintersec}.
+The term split cut was introduced by Cook, Kannan and Schrijver \cite{DBLP:journals/mp/CookKS90}, and their original definition directly generalizes to non-polyhedral sets as in Definition~\ref{firstdef}.
+The term k-branch split cut was introduced by Li and Richard \cite{li2008cook}; 2-branch split cuts are also called cross cuts in Dash, Dey and G{\"u}nl{\"u}k \cite{dash2012two}.
+These definitions also directly generalize to non-polyhedral sets as in Definition~\ref{firstdef}.

-The interest of intersection cuts for MILP and MINLP arises from the fact that if $\Int(S)\cap \mathbb{Z}^p\times \mathbb{R}^q=\emptyset$, an intersection cut for $C$ and $S$ is valid for $\cconv\bra{C\cap \mathbb{Z}^p\times \mathbb{R}^q}$.
+The interest of intersection cuts for MILP and MINLP arises from the fact that if $\Int(F)\cap \mathbb{Z}^p\times \mathbb{R}^q=\emptyset$, an intersection cut for $B$ and $F$ is valid for $\cconv\bra{B\cap \mathbb{Z}^p\times \mathbb{R}^q}$.
 Hence, intersection cuts can be used to strengthen the continuous relaxation of MILP and MINLP problems.